ErsatzTV/ErsatzTV/docs/user-guide/search.md

 - `plot`: The movie plot
 - `studio`: The movie studio
 - `actor`: An actor from the movie
+- `director`: A director from the movie
+- `writer`: A writer from the movie
 - `library_name`: The name of the library that contains the movie
 - `content_rating`: The movie content rating (case-sensitive)
 - `language`: The movie audio stream language